amaitou/Inception/README.md

 ---

-> env_file -> let's docker-compose expands the environment variables from this path file which is in our case .env
+> env_file -> Let's docker-compose expands the environment variables from this path file which is in our case .env

 ---